Glossary of Commonly Used Terms

 BRIEFS

-Papers filed by both the appellant and the Department and submitted to the Appeals Board before a decision is made.
-In the appellant’s case, a brief should inform the Appeals Board why they believe the Department’s decision is incorrect.
-The Department’s brief should inform the Appeals Board why they believe their decision is correct.
-The appellant can submit a closing brief to the Appeals Board addressing the Department’s arguments.
+Documents submitted by both the appellant and the Department to the Appeals Board before a hearing or decision.
+The appellant’s brief argues why the Department’s decision is incorrect.
+The Department’s brief justifies their decision.
+The appellant may also submit a closing brief to further support their case.

 BURDEN OF PROOF